Sugar and Spice (The Searchers album): Overview and recording

-The first album single, "Sugar and Spice", was written by producer Tony Hatch (using the pseudonym Fred Nightingale in order to better convince the band to record it), and he felt the song had enormous hit potential for its similarity to previous No.1 hit "Sweets for My Sweet".
+The first album single, "Sugar and Spice", was written by producer Tony Hatch (using the pseudonym Fred Nightingale in order to better convince the band to record it), and he felt the song had enormous hit potential, given its similarity to the group's previous No.1 hit "Sweets for My Sweet".
 Both songs are similar in style, backing vocals, chord progressions, and guitar solos.
 Hatch plotted for it to be the next Searchers A-side.
-They recorded the song, despite their dislike and initial opposition to it.
-Chris Curtis disliked the similarities to "Sweets for my Sweet" and refused to sing on it (although he did overdub the high-pitched harmony links between verses).
-Nevertheless, it reached No. 2 on the UK's Record Retailer chart, just one step behind the Beatles' "I Want to Hold Your Hand".
+Although they disliked it and initially opposed using it, they recorded the song.
+Chris Curtis was annoyed by the similarities to "Sweets for my Sweet" and refused to sing on it, although he did overdub the high-pitched harmony links between verses.
+Nevertheless, the song reached No. 2 on the UK's Record Retailer chart, just one step behind the Beatles' "I Want to Hold Your Hand".

 With the massive popularity of the Searchers, Pye Records decided to release a follow-up album as soon as possible for the Christmas market.
-The group were pulled back to the studio in the middle of their UK tour with Brian Poole and the Tremeloes and Roy Orbison and made the new album in just three days.
-In similarity to their debut album it contained more numbers from their original stage repertoire.
-They covered tunes by their American idols, such as Buddy Holly ("Listen to Me", "Don't Cha Know"), girl group The Chiffons ("Oh My Lover"), and The Coasters ("Ain't That Just Like Me"), and also the sort of Merseybeat standard "Some Other Guy", which became a staple ingredient in almost every Liverpool group's set-list.
+The group were pulled back to the studio in the middle of their UK tour with Brian Poole and the Tremeloes and Roy Orbison, and made the new album in just three days.
+As with their debut album, it contained more numbers from their original stage repertoire.
+They covered tunes by their American idols, such as Buddy Holly ("Listen to Me", "Don't Cha Know"), girl group The Chiffons ("Oh My Lover"), and The Coasters ("Ain't That Just Like Me"), and also the Merseybeat standard "Some Other Guy", which became a staple ingredient in almost every Liverpool group's set-list.